 Aquaculture covers the farming of aquatic organisms (finfish, molluscs, crustaceans, algae,…).
 It takes place in both inland and marine areas.

 Aquaculture is a key component of both the Common Fisheries Policy and the Blue Growth agenda.
 The Commission aims at facilitating its sustainable development.

-Our 2018 edition of the statistical book on 'Agriculture, forestry and fishery statistics' provides the latest in-depth analyses in an easy to understand form, accompanied by several colourful infographics.
+Our new edition of the statistical book on 'Agriculture, forestry and fishery statistics' provides the latest in-depth analyses in an easy to understand form, accompanied by several colourful infographics.